Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Experiments

 \subsection{Local Interpretability}

-\paragraph{Method.} We investigate the dynamics of the factual knowledge encoded within the latent representations of the inferences of three distinct input claims.
-Claim A (\textit{"Renewable energy investment kills jobs"}) originates from the CLIMATE-FEVER dataset, and requires common-sense reasoning, while claims B (\textit{"Charlemagne was crowned emperor on Christmas Day"}) and C (\textit{"George Lucas founded a visual effects company"}) are from FEVER and require multi-hop reasoning. \Cref{fig:maintemporalGraph} exhibits five snapshots of the temporal knowledge graphs related to these three inputs, while \Cref{apx:temporalKG} shows the comprehensive temporal graph for claim B.
+\paragraph{Method.} We investigate the factual information encoded within the model's latent representations of three distinct input claims.
+Claim A (\textit{"Renewable energy investment kills jobs"}) is from the CLIMATE-FEVER dataset, and requires common-sense reasoning.
+In contrast, claim B (\textit{"Charlemagne was crowned emperor on Christmas Day"}) and claim C (\textit{"George Lucas founded a visual effects company"}) are from FEVER and require multi-hop reasoning. \Cref{fig:maintemporalGraph} exhibits five snapshots of the dynamic knowledge graphs related to these three inputs, while \Cref{apx:temporalKG} shows the comprehensive graph for claim B.